Free League Publishing: Other awards

 In addition to winning ENNIE Awards for multiple games, Free League Publishing won the Publisher of the Year award in 2020, 2021, 2023, and 2024.

 Other publications

-Free League has also published the art books Tales from the Loop, Things from the Flood, and The Electric State by Simon Stålenhag, as well as the illustrated edition of the Lovecraft story "The Call of Cthulhu" by French artist François Baranger.
+Free League has published the art books Tales from the Loop, Things from the Flood, and The Electric State by Simon Stålenhag, as well as the illustrated edition of the Lovecraft story "The Call of Cthulhu" by French artist François Baranger.